Bankgrammer/currency-converter/README.md

 This is a Mobile Web Application (Currency Converter) That Utilises:

-Service Worker
+Service Worker,
-IndexedDB API
+IndexedDB API,
-Progressive Web Application
+Progressive Web Application.

 We also use freecurrencyconverterAPI to FETCH data((https://www.currencyconverterapi.com))